Provider Program

 1. A Pediatric Chemotherapy and Biotherapy Provider is a registered nurse who has successfully completed the APHON Pediatric Chemotherapy and Biotherapy Provider Course.

-2. Pediatric Chemotherapy and Biotherapy Provider status is maintained by renewal every three (3) years.
+2. The status of a Pediatric Chemotherapy and Biotherapy Provider is maintained through renewal every 2 years.

-4. Annual education specific to the administration of chemotherapy and biotherapy and skills validation by employers is recommended.
+4. It is recommended to undergo annual education specifically related to the administration of chemotherapy and biotherapy, along with skills validation by employers.

-Provider courses are taught by APHON instructors throughout the U.S. If you’re interested in attending a course, find more information below.
+Provider courses are taught by APHON instructors throughout the U.S. If you’re interested in attending a course, you can find a list of upcoming provider courses on our events page.

 Disclaimer: APHON does not participate in the planning or execution of the provider courses.
 See instructor contact information for course details.

-If you would like to host a course at your facility, contact an APHON instructor in your area.
+If you would like to host a course at your facility, please reach out to the APHON education team at education@aphon.org for more details.

 Accreditation and Disclaimer